مسلسل FROM لا يعيش على عبقريته فقط… بل على عيب ذكي يجعلك تكمل

 This is the point generous criticism usually softens.
 Mystery in drama is not a virtue by itself.
 Strange signs, incomplete rules, eerie signals, and unanswered questions do not automatically create depth.
 At times, mystery is simply an elegant surface laid over a more ordinary weakness: the story lacks enough forward movement, so ambiguity is asked to perform the labor of momentum.

+In FROM, that tactic becomes visible if you look long enough.
 The series is undeniably gifted at creating the sensation that something larger stands behind every detail.
 Yet sensation can only carry a work so far.
 There is a difference between deepening a mystery and repeating the atmosphere of mystery.
-There is a difference between a hidden design and the performance of hidden design.
 At its best, the show opens real doors into a richer layer of its world.
 At its weakest, it circles the same psychic territory again and again: another unsettling hint, another symbolic detail, another scene that promises significance, another postponement.

 That does not always signal intelligence.
 Sometimes it signals caution.
 Sometimes it suggests that the series has discovered in ambiguity a protected zone, a place where it can continue to generate fascination without yet facing the full burden of revelation.